berlinplan/berlinplan.github.io/readme.md

 > - X: An emergency situation will trigger an app notification for all people on the planet to vote.

-> - End: save Trapped Dog in car
+> - End: rescue a dog trapped inside a car
 > - Mean: break others property, enter privat room
-> - Yes: app-> dont save life is a bigger damage than enter some ones private room
+> - Yes: app-> Choosing not to save a life is a greater harm than entering a private room.

 <sub> **Can lying in an election to achieve power for a good cause later be morally justified?** </sub>
 > - End : save lifes